MENA Expat Preparation

 Why Arabia Interculture

 Arabia Interculture specializes in the Arab world and the wider MENA region.
-Since 2006, we have supported global organizations, leaders, teams, expat professionals, and families in situations where cultural understanding directly affects trust, communication, decision-making, adaptation, and business outcomes.
+Since 2006, we have supported global organizations, expat professionals, leaders, and families in situations where cultural understanding directly affects adaptation, communication, trust, well-being, and long-term assignment success.

 Each program is delivered by an experienced country expert who is either native to the target culture or has more than 15 years of professional and personal experience in the country.
-Our experts combine local insight with international business experience, helping participants understand both the visible cultural norms and the deeper expectations that shape daily life, workplace behavior, and successful adaptation.
+Our experts combine local insight with international business experience, helping participants understand both the visible cultural norms and the deeper expectations shaping successful adaptation and cooperation.

 MENA Team Collaboration